There are different ways to create an animated hamburger menu icon. For example, you can only use CSS or an SVG icon along with some JavaScript.

 The animated hamburger menu that we'll include into our page

-This icon consists of 90 frames.
+This animation consists of 90 frames.
 The first 45 frames animate the icon up to its open state, while the last 45 ones animate it up to its close one.
 Keep an eye on these numbers as we'll use them later on.

 Coming up next, we’ll include the required Lottie Player JavaScript file in our project: